bjlittle/geovista/docs/src/index.rst

 Welcome to the GeoVista documentation!

-We're currently bootstrapping the documentation, so please bear with us as we continue to build and bank content.
+We're busy bootstrapping the initial structure and contents at the moment, so please bear with us.

-In the meantime, you're feedback is welcome!
-Please feel free to submit an issue or pull request to help shape
+In the meantime, you're feedback is important to us.
+Please feel free to submit an issue or pull request to help us shape the documentation for the community.

+You can also join the conversation on our `GitHub Discussions <https://github.com/bjlittle/geovista/discussions>`_.

 ----